Alison Smyth (actress)

 Alison Smyth is a Canadian actress, singer, and educator.
 She trained in classical vocal performance at The Glenn Gould School in Toronto.
 She is a performing artist and member of ACTRA and the Canadian Actors' Equity Association (CAEA).
 In January 2016, Smyth launched her own performing arts studio: Alison Smyth Performing Arts.
 The studio provides in-person and virtual personal coaching and group workshops in acting, singing, directing, and mentoring.
 Smyth became a certified yoga teacher in 2014 through the Downward Dog Yoga Centre in Toronto.
+In 2022, Smyth won the BroadwayWorld Ottawa Award for Best Performer in a Play for her roll in The Fourposter.